CIA-Oceanix/DLGD2021/lecture-5-inverse-problems/Readme.md

 - main_4DVarNet_L63.py: main similar to the notebooks to be run as python main_4DVarNet_L63.py

-## Corrected notebooks:
+## Corrected notebooks: see Corrections subdirectory
-- Notebook for Model-based DA implemented in Pytorch: https://colab.research.google.com/drive/1SyU6PzOAzgBz4_U_5WbPMriwT4bLXKvh?usp=sharing
-- Notebook for Learning-based DA schemes (unrolled fixed-point algorithm): https://colab.research.google.com/drive/1mQVBUS-zQUIdXieJFkrpaC6yNkoMvKpR?usp=sharing
-- 4DVarNet Colab notebook (learning-based scheme): https://colab.research.google.com/drive/1ccXvaq1sbxv0OKaYx3nBoGdIePPQsnub?usp=sharing